drewhannay/chess/README.md

 ### Running the Code
 * Download and set up [Eclipse](http://www.eclipse.org/downloads/packages/eclipse-classic-372/indigosr2)
-* In Eclipse, click New Java Project, then give the project a name and uncheck the "Use Default Location" checkbox and choose the location of your local copy of the code.
+* In Eclipse, click New Java Project, then give the project a name and uncheck the "Use Default Location" checkbox and choose the location of your local copy of the code, then click finish.
+* Right-click on the project folder in Eclipse and click Import
+ * Choose General -> Preferences as the Import Source
+ * Choose chessProject.epf from your newly downloaded local code as the input preference file, and make sure "Import All" is checked, then click Finish.
+This will make sure your Eclipse code clean up tools follow the code guidelines for our project.
  * If you have errors in the project at this point, make sure your Eclipse is set to use the 1.6 Java Compiler (Preferences->Java->Compiler)
 * You should now be able to run the project just by choosing "Run" in Eclipse!
  * Note that every time you switch branches in SmartGit (See [Making and Committing Changes](https://github.com/drewhannay/chess#making-and-committing-your-changes) below), you will need to refresh your project in Eclipse before making any changes to the code, since switching branches actually changes the contents of some of the project files.